 Next, make your way to downtown Petoskey to check out the local shops, Crooked Tree Arts Center, or one of the many tastings available in this hip little area.
 Enjoy in a beer flight at Beards Brewery, coffee at North Perk Coffee, a spirit tasting at Gypsy Vodka, wine tasting at Petoskey Farms Vineyards, or like me, a handcrafted soda flight at Roast & Toast.
 Petoskey has some adorable shops for souvenirs and gourmet foods, like Grandpa Shorter’s Gifts, North Goods, and Threads.

 Fun Fact: Hemingway wrote a lot about Petoskey and Northern Michigan in general.

 Perhaps the most well-known thing to do in Petoskey is to hunt for native Petoskey stones, which you will find at Magnus Park, Bayfront Park, or Petoskey State Park.
 These stones (both rock and fossil) are flat, smooth, and have ringed (circle-like) designs in them, which is more noticeable when wet.
 Wade ankle-deep into the freezing Michigan crystal-clear waters knowing that you will come out with a handful of these beauties.
-If you do not find any, you can purchase them all around town.
+If you can’t find any, you may purchase them all around town.